 This review comes courtesy of Gary Heneghan, a long-time reader/commenter on the site.
-He also writes for Retro Redress.
 Thanks for taking one for the team, Gary!

 PUBLISHER: Asmik Corporation